HandBrake

 HandBrake — Official Website

-brew install --cask handbrakeHandBrake stands as the undisputed champion of open-source video transcoding, a status it has maintained for over two decades.
+HandBrake stands as the undisputed champion of open-source video transcoding, a status it has maintained for over two decades.
 Originally developed in 2003 for ripping DVDs, it has evolved into a comprehensive 'Swiss Army Knife' for converting video from nearly any format to a selection of modern, widely supported codecs.
-In 2026, HandBrake remains an essential utility for Mac users, having adapted seamlessly to the Apple Silicon era.
-The application runs natively on macOS, fully leveraging the neural engines and media encoders found in M3, M4, and M5 chips via Apple's VideoToolbox framework to deliver blazing-fast conversion speeds that were unimaginable just a few years ago.
-At its core, HandBrake is a post-production tool designed to convert video files to standard MP4, MKV, or WebM containers.
+In 2026, HandBrake remains an essential utility for Mac users, with version 1.11.1 delivering major new capabilities including ProRes and DNxHR encoding support, MOV container output, and AV1 hardware decoding on Apple Silicon.
+The application runs natively on macOS, fully leveraging the dedicated media engines in M-series chips via Apple's VideoToolbox framework to deliver blazing-fast conversion speeds.
+At its core, HandBrake is a post-production tool designed to convert video files to standard MP4, MKV, WebM, and now MOV containers.
 It is widely used for compressing large video files without significant visual quality loss, creating proxies for video editing, and modernizing old media libraries for streaming servers like Plex or Jellyfin.
-Unlike simple converters that hide technical details, HandBrake exposes granular controls over bitrates, codecs (including H.265/HEVC and the increasingly popular AV1), frame rates, and audio tracks.
+Unlike simple converters that hide technical details, HandBrake exposes granular controls over bitrates, codecs (including H.265/HEVC, AV1, ProRes, and DNxHR), frame rates, and audio tracks.
 While this results in a steeper learning curve than paid 'one-click' alternatives, it offers a level of precision that professional editors and archivists require.
 What differentiates HandBrake in the current software landscape is its staunch commitment to open-source principles (GPLv2 license).
 There are no ads, no bundled malware, and no locked features behind paywalls.
+The 1.11 release series (March 2026) significantly expanded professional workflows by adding production-grade intermediate codecs that integrate seamlessly with editing suites.
 It creates a bridge between the raw power of command-line tools like FFmpeg and a graphical user interface that, while utilitarian, is accessible enough for intermediate users.
 For anyone managing video files on macOS Sequoia or later, HandBrake is not just a tool; it is infrastructure—providing the reliability needed to handle everything from iPhone HEVC footage to archival DVD rips.

 For users dealing with entire seasons of TV shows or folders full of raw camera footage, HandBrake's queue system is a lifesaver.
 Rather than converting files one by one, you can load hundreds of files into the app simultaneously.
 The 'Add to Queue' feature allows you to configure specific settings for each file or apply a universal preset to the entire batch.
 Once the queue is started, HandBrake processes the list sequentially.
 This automation allows users to set up overnight encoding jobs, waking up to a fully processed library.
 The queue manager also allows for pausing, reordering, and editing jobs on the fly without stopping the active encode.

 HandBrake is not just about changing file formats; it is also a restoration tool.
-It includes a robust suite of video filters designed to clean up imperfect source footage.
+It includes a solid suite of video filters designed to clean up imperfect source footage.
 The 'Decomb' and 'Deinterlace' filters are essential for processing older content ripped from DVDs or broadcast TV, fixing the jagged lines associated with interlaced video.
 The 'Denoise' filter (using NLMeans or HQDN3D) can salvage grainy low-light footage, while the 'Sharpen' filter can add crispness to soft images.
 Additionally, cropping and scaling filters allow users to remove letterboxing (black bars) or downscale 4K footage to 1080p for compatibility with older devices.

 One of HandBrake's strongest features is its handling of secondary data streams.
 It supports 'Pass-through' for audio, meaning it can copy the original Dolby Atmos, DTS-HD, or AAC audio track to the new file without re-encoding it, preserving pristine audio quality.
 For subtitles, HandBrake can either burn them directly into the video (hardcoding) or pass them through as selectable tracks (soft subtitles).
 It supports a wide array of subtitle formats including VobSub, CC, SRT, and SSA.
 This flexibility makes it indispensable for foreign film enthusiasts who need to ensure their subtitles work correctly across different players like Apple TV or VLC.